bigbluebutton/bigbluebutton/docs/docs/new-features.md

 We have made significant changes to the architecture of BigBlueButton and have introduced support to plugins -- optional custom modules included in the client which allow expanding the capabilities of BigBlueButton.
 A data channel is provided to allow for data exchange between clients.
 See the [HTML5 Plugin SDK](https://github.com/bigbluebutton/bigbluebutton-html-plugin-sdk) for examples and more information.

-At the moment of writing these documentation, the official list of plugins includes:
+At the moment of writing this documentation, the official list of plugins includes:
 - [Select Random User](https://github.com/bigbluebutton/plugin-pick-random-user)
 - [Share a link](https://github.com/bigbluebutton/plugin-generic-link-share)
 - [H5P plugin for BigBlueButton](https://github.com/bigbluebutton/plugin-h5p)